Ha-L0/Ha-L0.github.io/_posts/2022-11-19-[H4]-Proving-Grounds-Play-VULNHUB-driftingblues-6.md

 Archive:  spammer.zip
 [spammer.zip] creds.txt password:
 ```
-> Trying to `unzip` the file reveals that it is password protected.
+> Trying to `unzip` the file shows a password protection.
 {: .prompt-danger }

 Lets create a hash file, so we can try to brute force the `zip` file with `john`.